 Nalco’s specialized technologies expand from water treatment to formulations that support oil and paper production processes.

 Nalco provides advisory engineering support for the launch of the first atomic-powered submarine, the first nuclear aircraft carrier and the first stationary nuclear power plant in the U.S. Specifically, the company provided water treatment to help control scale and corrosion in the steam-generating operations of the three “firsts.”

-1958 Nalco acquires Oil Products and Chemicals Company to gain a position to develop and provide process-side chemical treatment programs for the steel-making and metal-working industries.
+1958 Nalco acquires Oil Products and Chemicals Company to gain a position to develop and provide process-side chemical treatment programmes for the steel-making and metal-working industries.

 1962 Nalco introduces lead anti-knock compounds for gasoline using a new electrolytic process developed by Dr. David G. Braithwaite, who later was elected president and chairman of the company.
 The process received worldwide recognition as a major achievement in chemical engineering technology.